-- Blood Samples: Blood will be collected for required research studies to learn more about how IL-15 and mogamulizumab affect your cancer at the beginning of the study prior to starting treatment, during the first cycle of treatment, and at about the same time as each imaging assessment.
-If at any time your doctor thinks you have responded or may have progressed during or after treatment, we will again collect samples.
+Blood Samples: Blood will be collected for required research studies to learn more about how IL-15 and avelumab affect your cancer A baseline sample will be collected at the beginning of the study prior to starting treatment, then during the first cycle of treatment, and at about the same time as each imaging assessment.
+If at any time your doctor thinks you have responded or your disease has worsened during or after treatment, we will again collect samples.
 Optional blood samples may be obtained more frequently throughout the treatment cycles depending upon the days that you are seen in the clinic.
-You will be told which samples are required and which are optional. - Cheek Swab or Saliva Samples: A required cheek swab and/or saliva sample to collect normal tissue will be done, likely at the beginning of the study only.
-To obtain a cheek swab, a small brush is rubbed against the inside of the cheek to wipe off some cells.
-To obtain saliva, a special collection tube will be used and it may take a few minutes to collect the saliva. - Tumor Biopsies: A biopsy will be mandatory prior to treatment if we do not have sufficient material from your prior biopsies to perform some research studies.
-All other biopsies are an optional part of the study and you will only be asked to do so if it is felt to be safe.
-We will ask you to undergo a tumor biopsy during the first Cycle of treatment and again if your disease should progress during or after treatment on this study.
+You will be told which samples are required and which are optional.

+• Tumor Biopsies: These are an optional part of the study and you will only be asked to do so if it is felt to be safe.
+We will ask you to undergo a tumor biopsy during the first Cycle of treatment and again if your disease should worsen during or after treatment on this study.
 The tissue is being collected for special research tests.
 Your doctor or the study team will discuss the biopsies with you.
 The biopsies to be performed are exclusively for research purposes and will not benefit you.
 They might help other people in the future.
 You may agree to biopsies now and change your mind later.
 If at any time you do not want to have a biopsy done, please tell us.